torao/iVR/README.md

 $ sudo rpi-update
 ```

+The iVR uses Ansible for its setup.
+You can setup locally on the Raspberry Pi's own localhost, or
+remotely from Windows/macOS/Linux etc.

-If you want to configure iVR on your Raspberry Pi, you will need to install `git` and `ansible`
+If you want to configure iVR on your Raspberry Pi local, you will need to install `git` and
-first.
+`ansible` first.
 After then, The `PATH` will be added in the `.profile` so that you may need to do
 `. .profile`, or logout/login.

 ```